 42 QUESTIONS TO ASK YOUR PARTNER

 Consider your relationship an investment, but not a business.
 Conducting a relationship as a business deal will be detrimental to your relationship in the long run.
 When you see your partnership as a quid pro quo, you are more conditional with your actions.
 Work to cultivate a more generous culture of giving in your relationship.
-That can be through loving tough, gifts, words of affirmation, acts of service, or just being thoughtful and intentional with the time you give to your partner.
+That can be through loving verbally, gifts, words of affirmation, acts of service, or just being thoughtful and intentional with the time you give to your partner.

 When your relationship is your top priority, you need to treat it as a separate entity.
 The relationship needs full effort and attention in order to thrive.
 Instead of being on opposite sides, you are now on one team that is working together towards the needs of the relationship.
 The problem with 50/50 is that that if you define your relationship in terms of fairness and equality then your partnership soon turns into a contest with scorekeeping as a priority.